hapax/hapax.github.io/assets/chandra.md

 The solar system is classical, and planets can orbit the sun at any old radius they like.
-In contrast, atoms obey quantum mechanics, and the orbits are *quantised*, occuring only at certain allowed values Quantisation has tremendous consequences for atomic physics, hence chemistry, hence life itself.
+In contrast, atoms obey quantum mechanics, and the orbits are *quantised*, occuring only at certain allowed values.
+Quantisation has tremendous consequences for atomic physics, hence chemistry, hence life itself.
 We're made out of exploded stars, sure, but we're also made from